 Graduate Work from Other Institutions

 With program approval, students are allowed to count no more than 7 credits of graduate coursework numbered 300 or above from a UW–Madison undergraduate degree.
 The coursework may also count toward the 50% graduate coursework requirement if the courses are numbered 700 or above.
 Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+Students may petition the department for an appeal of the five year limit on a case-by-case basis.

 UW–Madison University Special